** UPDATE 31/03/2017 **

 In that context, NHS services simply cannot, and will not, remain exactly as they are today.

-Please read on, and tell us your views about future changes by clicking here: “Your Big Health Conversation – talk to us”
+Please read on, and tell us your views about future changes by clicking here: “Your Big Health Conversation – talk to us” (Link now closed)

 The NHS across the local area – Portsmouth, Fareham and Gosport, and South Eastern Hampshire – must find new ways to improve the health and wellbeing of people living here, make services more effective, while keeping finances in balance.